-An absolute Thanksgiving or Friendsgiving must – the Perfect Pumpkin Pie!
+Pumpkin Pie is an absolute Thanksgiving must!
 It’s a main highlight of the meal so it had better be good right??
-Here’s my idea of the most dreamy pumpkin pie.
+Here’s my idea of the perfect pumpkin pie.
+It has an excellent pie crust and a totally irresistible luscious pumpkin pie filling.

 As long as I can remember Pumpkin Pie has been at our Thanksgiving meal every year without fail.
 That’s a lot of pumpkin pies for me and I wouldn’t have it any other way.